SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 >
 > 11.7.2 Proportion of persons victim of physical or sexual harassment, by sex, age, disability status and place of occurrence, in the previous 12 months

 This target is interpreted as to cover research on making green and public spaces universally available to all, by making the areas safer, inclusive and universally accessible.
 SDG11 focuses on urban and built-up areas, so natural parks and recreational areas in general are not included.
+Public space definitions partly based on UN Habitat Public Space" training module (<a id="UNhabitat-publicspace">[UN-Habitat, 2018](#f10)</a>)
+Public commercial spaces are not included, as these are not included in the target indicators.

 This query consists of 2 phrases.